 - If hosting an in-person event, send out invites.

 - Send out a GivingTuesday announcement.
-Pro Tip: Use the email template in DonorSnap titled Email Template (Before GivingTuesday), customize it to reflect your fundraising goals.
+Pro Tip: Use the email template in DonorSnap titled Email Template (Before GivingTuesday), and customize it to reflect your fundraising goals.

 - Secure any matching gift donors (this will help drive donations).